So, you are wondering how to have enough time in a day so you could get things done and also have the pleasure to enjoy

 Decide on how many tasks you can work on in a day

-If you can predict your week really good in advance, you could define the exact action items you will do in each day throughout the week the same day when you write out the list of action steps.
+If you can predict your week really well in advance, you could define the exact action items you will do in each day throughout the week the same day when you write out the list of action steps.

 That is THE best way to do to be maximally effective with time.

-However, being a full-time employed + having 2 small kids + blogging + taking care of a household and the yard (all by myself), this approach just doesn’t work for me (wow, what a surprise?!).
+However, being a full-time employee + having 2 small kids + blogging + taking care of a household and the yard (all by myself), this approach just doesn’t work for me (wow, what a surprise?!).

 The only thing I’ve learned by having kids is that (basically) – you never know!